 - L. Withholding of certificate of occupancy.
-If any building or land development activity is installed or conducted in violation of this chapter, the Stormwater Management Officer may prevent the occupancy of said building or land. - M. Restoration of lands.
-Any violator may be required to restore land to its undisturbed condition.
-In the event that restoration is not undertaken within a reasonable time after notice, the Village of Menands may take necessary corrective action, the cost of which shall become a lien upon the property until paid. - N. Fees for services.
-The Village of Menands may require any person undertaking activities regulated by this chapter to pay reasonable costs at prevailing rates for review of SWPPPs, inspections, or SMP maintenance performed by Village personnel or performed by a third party for the Village of Menands.
+If any building or land development activity is installed or conducted in violation of this article, the Commissioner of Public Works or his or her designees may prevent the occupancy of said building or land. - M. Restoration of lands.
+Any violator may be required to restore and repair any damage resulting from noncompliance with the regulations herein.
+In the event that restoration or repair is not undertaken within a reasonable time after notice, the Town of Colonie may take necessary corrective action, the cost of which shall become a lien upon the property until paid.

+§ 190-82.
+Fees for services.

+The Town of Colonie may require any person undertaking activities regulated by this article to pay reasonable costs at prevailing rates for review of SWPPPs, inspections or SMP maintenance performed by Town personnel or performed by a third party for the Town of Colonie.